HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/installation/prepare-license.md

 - **Previous step**: [Deploying services](deploy-services.md) (required)
 - **Recommended but not required**: [Preparing the database](prepare-database.md) — Enables Deployment Key token persistence and multi-pod coordination.
 If you have a static `LITELLM_API_KEY` instead, database is still optional for your deployment, but still recommended for conversation/session persistence.

-This guide covers two approaches to LiteLLM API key management:
+This guide covers the current approach to LiteLLM API key management:

-1. **Quick Start**: Use a static `LITELLM_API_KEY` with your own LiteLLM proxy server (available to all customers)
+**Quick Start**: Use a static `LITELLM_API_KEY` with your own LiteLLM proxy server
-2. **Deployment Key Flow**: Automated LiteLLM API key acquisition for HCL IQ subscription customers (requires KMS endpoint availability)

-This section guides you through both approaches.
-Choose the Quick Start for immediate testing, or follow the full Deployment Key flow to enable automated, entitlement-based LiteLLM key management.

-**Existing deployments with a static `LITELLM_API_KEY` are completely unaffected** — the deployment key flow is only used when no static key is configured.

-!!! important "KMS Endpoint Required"
-    The Deployment Key flow requires access to the HCL Key Management Service (KMS) endpoint. **This feature will be available once HCL provisions and shares the KMS endpoint with your organization.** Until then, continue using a static `LITELLM_API_KEY` for LLM integration.

 ---